xrdt/xrdt.github.io/_posts/2019-01-07-update-on-life.md

 hopefully be able to use my license to make weekend getaways to places like Lake Tahoe, or Mammoth.
 Ah, the life of a pilot.

 But learning to fly doesn't end there.
-A private pilot's license only gets you so far, especially when the cloud layer is low and thick, or when the sun is below the horizon.
-An instrument rating expands the conditions you can fly in, which makes it a natural second rating to pursue after the private pilot.
-Once that rating's complete?
-Either a commercial pilot's license or a different type of air vehicle license is in order, I suppose.
-Jet airplanes, gliders, helicopters, hot air balloons, the options are limitless.
+A private pilot's license is really only the beginning of a journey in flying.
+Staying current, continuing to learn, why there's so much left to be [done and seen](http://www.wingsbywerntz.com/private-pilot/using-your-certificate).

 Perhaps I'll see one of you in the friendly skies one of these days.